vtil-project/VTIL-Samples/README.md

 # VTIL-Samples

-This repository contains a number of samples to get you started with VTILs API.
+This repository contains a number of samples to get you started with VTIL's API.

 ## Building (Visual Studio)

 Open the project as folder in Visual Studio 2019 and let it generate the CMake files.
-Once the generation has ended you can launch the examples.
+Once the generation has ended, you can launch the examples.

-## Building (macos)
+## Building (MacOS)

 First install LLVM 10 and Ninja: